1 - Overview

 Preceding Service

-Multi-node GPU Cluster is divided based on the provided GPU Type, and the GPU used in the Multi-node GPU Cluster is determined by the server type selected when creating a GPU Node.
-Please select the server type according to the specifications of the application you want to run in the Multi-node GPU Cluster.
+Multi-node GPU Cluster is categorized based on the GPU Type it provides, and the GPU used in a Multi-node GPU Cluster is determined by the server type selected when creating a GPU Node.
+Select the server type based on the specifications of the application you want to run on a multi-node GPU cluster.

-The server types supported by Multi-node GPU Cluster are in the following format:
+The server types supported by the Multi-node GPU Cluster are as follows.

 • g2